wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_listlockunspent.md

 ---
-title: bsv:listlockunspent \[POST\] {disallowed}
+title: bsv:listlockunspent  {disallowed} - Bitcoin SV
-description: Returns list of temporarily unspendable outputs.See the lockunspent call to lock and unlock transactions for spending.
+description: Example code for the bsv:listlockunspent  {disallowed} json-rpc method. Сomplete guide on how to use bsv:listlockunspent  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters